What makes a Gorilla Tracking Safari Expensive?

 What Gives?
 Why is a Gorilla Trekking Safari So Expensive?

-Straight Talk from a Gorilla Tour Operator: A Realistic Look at the cost of a Gorilla Safari in Uganda
+Straight Talk from a Gorilla Tour Operator: A Realistic Look at the Cost of a Gorilla Safari in Uganda

 Why is a Gorilla Trekking Safari So Expensive?
 Let us follow the Money.

-You might exclaim, ” $700 just for the Permit?”
-Expensive compared to what?
-It is less than half the $1,500 Gorilla Permit Price in Rwanda.
-The Uganda Permit Price is $300 higher than the permit price in Virunga National Park, where you can, unfortunately, encounter gorillas and dangerous guerrillas.
+You may exclaim, “Is it really $700 just for the permit?”
+But when compared to other options, it is pretty reasonable.
+It is less than half the price of a Gorilla Permit in Rwanda, which is $1,500.
+Additionally, Uganda’s permit price is only $300 higher than the permit price in Virunga National Park, where unfortunately, encounters with both gorillas and dangerous guerrillas are possible.

-Why is Gorilla Trekking so Expensive? – Uganda’s emphasis has been on maintaining an affordable permit price for a safe, guerrilla-free Gorilla trekking experience, unlike DR Congo.
+So why is Gorilla Trekking relatively expensive?
+In Uganda, the emphasis has been on maintaining an affordable permit price while ensuring a safe and guerrilla-free Gorilla trekking experience, unlike in the Democratic Republic of Congo.

 Is the permit price set to keep visitors away?